Hundemeier/go-sacn/README.md

 	if err != nil {
 		log.Fatal(err)
 	}

 	//activates the first universe
 	ch, err := trans.Activate(1)
 	if err != nil {
 		log.Fatal(err)
 	}
-	//deactivate the first universe on exit
+	//deactivate the channel on exit
 	defer close(ch)

-	//set a unicast destination, or use "multicast" trans.SetDestination(1, "192.168.1.2")
+	//set a unicast destination, and/or use multicast trans.SetMulticast(1, true)//this specific setup will not multicast on windows,
+	//because no bind address was provided

+	//set some example ip-addresses
+	trans.SetDestinations(1, []string{"192.168.1.13", "192.168.1.1"})

 	//send some random data for 10 seconds for i := 0; i < 20; i++ {
 		ch <- [512]byte{byte(rand.Int()), byte(i & 0xFF)}